2020 was a topsy-turvy year in the world of freight – and in the world in general – but there are some things importers can always rely on.

 Expert tipBefore dispatching any shipment check that the receiving consignees have storage capacity.

-If you’re sending a full container, the demurrage charges can add up very quickly, and devanning and warehousing goods adds additional costs on top of storage, so make sure delivery carriers are prepared to receive your goods or it could eat into your profits.
+Another thing to keep in mind is that if you’re sending a full container, the demurrage charges can add up very quickly, and devanning and warehousing goods adds additional costs on top of storage, so make sure delivery carriers are prepared to receive your goods or it could eat into your profits.

 To sum up…